-This creates the anesthetic effect not only by preventing pain signals from spreading to the brain, but by stopping them before they begin.
+This creates the anesthetic effect by preventing pain signals from spreading to the brain and stopping them before they begin.

 Careful titration allows a high degree of selectivity in blocking sensory neurons, while higher concentrations also affect other neuronal signaling modalities.

-The same principle applies for the actions of this medicine in the heart.
+The same principle applies to the actions of this medicine in the heart.

-Blocking the sodium channels in the conduction system, as well as the heart muscle cells, raises the depolarization threshold, making the heart less likely to initiate or conduct early action potentials that can cause an arrhythmia.
+Blocking the sodium channels in the conduction system and the heart muscle cells raises the depolarization threshold, making the heart less likely to initiate or conduct early action potentials that can cause arrhythmia.

-The effectiveness of xylocaine as a local anesthetic can be measured by the duration of long periods of time and by its onset of rapid action.
+The effectiveness of Xylocaine as a local anesthetic can be measured by the duration of extended periods and its onset of rapid action.

-Doctors prefer longer-acting substances such as bupivacaine and, depending on the procedure, spinal and epidural anesthesia.
+Depending on the procedure, doctors prefer longer-acting substances such as bupivacaine and spinal and epidural anesthesia.

-Adrenaline vasoconstricts arteries, which delays the reabsorption of xylocaine and reduces bleeding, almost doubling the duration of anesthesia.
+Adrenaline vasoconstrictors arteries, which delays the reabsorption of Xylocaine and reduces bleeding, almost doubling the duration of anesthesia.

-It can be administered in multiple ways, more often as nerve block or infiltration, depending on the type of treatment performed and the area of the mouth in which it was worked.
+It can be administered in multiple ways, more often as nerve block or infiltration, depending on the type of treatment performed and the mouth area in which it was worked.